tjleestjohn/Entropic-Scree/README.md

 > **TL;DR**
 >
-> If you have high-dimensional, mixed-type, noisy tabular data, standard Principal Component Analysis (PCA) will lie to you about its true dimensionality.
+> If you have high-dimensional, mixed-type, noisy tabular data, standard Principal Component Analysis (PCA) will systematically misrepresent its true dimensionality.
+Standard topological estimators (e.g., TWO-NN, MLE) also fail in these regimes due to distance concentration.
 >
 > The **Entropic Scree** replaces variance with **Normalized Mutual Information** to reveal the true underlying generative rank of your data.
-It bypasses algebraic sample-size limits ($m > N$), handles non-linear interactions natively, and provides actionable engineering metrics (Informational Gravity) to map the true geometry of your data.
+It bypasses algebraic sample-size limits ($m > N$), handles non-linear interactions natively, and provides actionable engineering metrics (Informational Gravity) to map the true topology of your data.

 ---

-## Standard PCA Limitations
+## Structural Constraints of Linear Estimators

 For over a century, the universal standard for evaluating a dataset's representational rank has been PCA and its variance-based scree plot.
-However, when deployed in modern, complex data environments, standard linear matrices suffer a **Structural Collapse** across four dimensions:
+However, when deployed in modern, complex data environments, standard linear matrices systematically degrade across four dimensions:

 1. **Mixed-Data Penalty:** Linear correlation deflates when continuous waves are evaluated against discrete categorical step-functions.
 2. **Non-Linear Blindness:** Pure linear estimators ignore synergistic, thresholded, or polynomial dependencies.
-3. **Sample-Size Prison:** If you have more variables than observations ($m > N$), PCA hits a hard algebraic wall, permanently capping extractable rank at $N-1$.
+3. **The Algebraic Rank Constraint:** If you have more variables than observations ($m > N$), PCA hits a hard algebraic wall, permanently capping extractable rank at $N-1$.
-4. **Orthogonal Splintering:** Because linear matrices cannot map non-linear states, they shatter continuous generative drivers into hundreds of fragmented, spurious linear dimensions (Dimensional Inflation).
+4. **Spurious Orthogonalization (Dimensional Inflation):** Because linear matrices cannot map non-linear states, they fragment continuous generative drivers into hundreds of spurious, independent linear dimensions.

 **The Result:** PCA tells you your data is driven by 600 weak linear components, when it is actually driven by 10 highly non-linear, robust macro-structures.